-Lab Notebook with Copy Pages: This can be obtained from the bookstore or another source, but must have duplicate pages that can be torn out and turned in.
+Lab Notebook: This can be obtained from the bookstore or another source, but must have duplicate pages so that you can submit your the copies.

 Safety Goggles: Goggles must form a seal around the sides as well as at the front, and must carry the ANZI Z87 shatter resistance rating.